JsCommunity/human-format/README.md

 humanFormat(1337)
 //=> '1.34 k'

-// The number of decimals can be changed. humanFormat(1337, {
+// The maximum number of decimals can be changed. humanFormat(1337, {
-  decimals: 1
+  maxDecimals: 1
 })
 //=> '1.3 k'